martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

       (if ...))

+Basically, at the beginning of line (but after indentation) "\\\\" maps into a null function name, so you can use forms like "let" easily.
 The \\\\ marker is also useful, when first on a line, to show that this line is logically subordinate to the previous line, but nevertheless it is at the same list level.
 For example:

     arc-if
       complicated-condition1()